Project788/student-managenment-system/README.md

-Student Management System (SMS) – HTML, CSS, JavaScript
+# Student Management System (SMS) – HTML, CSS, JavaScript:-

 1. Introduction:

 A Student Management System (SMS) is a web-based application designed to manage student records efficiently.

 Built using HTML, CSS, and JavaScript, it provides a user-friendly interface for handling student details.